MCP Integration

 Is the MCP server included in the free plan?

 Yes.
-The free plan includes API access with debug endpoint and captured request tools.
-Uptime monitoring tools require a paid plan.
+The free plan includes API access with debug endpoint, captured request, and datastore tools.
+Uptime monitoring and endpoint action tools require a paid plan.
 All plans include the same MCP server endpoint — your plan determines which tools are available.

 Is my data secure when using MCP?